Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

 $eflags: [ZERO carry PARITY adjust sign trap INTERRUPT direction overflow resume virtualx86 identification]
 $cs: 0x33 $ss: 0x2b $ds: 0x00 $es: 0x00 $fs: 0x00 $gs: 0x00
 ```
 $rdi is what we are looking for!!
-But it is not a completed flag.
+But it is an incomplete flag.

 Easy peasy.. just print it out !!!
 ```C++